 - 2 tbsp cold water

-- Add milk, cream, cocoa powder, stevia and salt to a small pot over medium-high heat.
+- Add almond milk, cream, cocoa powder, stevia and salt to a small pot over medium-high heat.
 Mix well.

 - Heat mixing often but do not bring to a boil.